 4 Traditional Mochigashi Sweets that Don’t Use Rice

-“Mochi (餅)” is a plain white glutinous rice cake known as a traditional Japanese food.
-Often used in winter dishes in Japanese cuisine, the steamed or baked rice cake is characterized by its stickiness and chewiness.
+“Mochi (餅)” is a plain glutinous rice cake known as traditional Japanese food, often used in Japanese winter dishes, and steamed or baked mochi is characterized by its strong stickiness and chewiness.

-However, some Mochigashi confections are made without using rice, but made from starch or wheat flour, by which those desserts recreate the texture like real Mochi rice cake.
+However, some Mochigashi confections don’t use rice and are made from starch or wheat flour, by which those desserts recreate the texture like real mochi rice cake.

 2 Popular Mochigashi Made from Starch

-For those who are curious about those Mochigashi sweets, today I will introduce 4 representative examples.
+And today, for people who are curious about those Mochigashi sweets, I will introduce 4 representative examples.
 First, here are 2 popular traditional Mochigashi sweets that are made from starch.

-“Kuzumochi (葛餅)” is a simple jelly-like dessert traditionally made from kudzu arrowroot starch, sugar, and water.
-However in modern times, many Kuzumochi available in Japan are made from potato starch, because today there are few supplies of kudzu starch.
+First off, “Kuzumochi (葛餅)” is a simple jelly-like dessert traditionally made from kudzu (arrowroot) starch, sugar, and water.

 Warabi Mochi (わらび餅)